urvashi-tomer/urvashi-tomer/README.md

 I'm Urvashi Tomer, a computer science undergraduate ♌

 - 🔭 I’m currently working on **Web development**.
-- 🌱 I’m currently learning best practices for front-end development.
+- 🌱 I’m currently learning best practices for front-end development.<!--
-###- 👯 I’m looking to collaborate on front-end projects.
+- 👯 I’m looking to collaborate on front-end projects.
-###- 🤔 I’m looking for help with web hosting.
+- 🤔 I’m looking for help with web hosting.-->
 - 💬 Ask me about C/C++ (also, python)
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/urvashi-tomer-8412931a1/)
 - 😄 Pronouns: 🦁/🔥